aboutsummaryrefslogtreecommitdiff

 Supported video codecs:

-• AV1 (not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)
+• AV1 (Optionally with HDR.
+Not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)

 Supported audio codecs: